Nigel Ah Wong | |

 Repteam1: | Samoa |

-Nigel Ah Wong (born 30 May 1990) is a professional rugby union player who plays as a wing.
-Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds.[1]
+Nigel Ah Wong (born 30 May 1990) is a professional rugby union player, who currently plays as a wing for in Super Rugby[1] and in New Zealand's domestic National Provincial Championship.
+Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds.

 Ah Wong played for Sunnybank in their inaugural Queensland Premier Rugby Hospital Cup victory in 2011.
 He played for the Melbourne Rebels on their 2011 European Tour after being selected for the 'Rebels Rising' development squad.[2]